aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## The Model

 The model is a very simple 2/50/10/1 MLP network, the same used the Russell's book.
-Note, I've (unknowingly) switched the hidder layer's; 1-5- instead of 50-10, which is probably why the decision boundary does the look the same as in the book.
+Note, I've (unknowingly) switched the hidder layer's; to `10-50` instead of `50-10`, which is probably why the decision boundary does the look the same as in the book.

 ```
 class ThreeLayerNLP(torch.nn.Module):